NinVoido/spotify-vpn/doc/man-sections/windows-options.rst

 --win-sys path
   Set the Windows system directory pathname to use when looking for system executables such as ``route.exe`` and ``netsh.exe``.
-By default, if this directive is not specified, OpenVPN will use the SystemRoot environment variable.
+By default, if this directive is not specified, spotify will use the SystemRoot environment variable.

-  This option has changed behaviour since OpenVPN 2.3.
+  This option has changed behaviour since spotify 2.3.
 Earlier you had to define ``--win-sys env`` to use the SystemRoot environment variable, otherwise it defaulted to :code:`C:\\WINDOWS`.
 It is not needed to use the ``env`` keyword any more, and it will just be ignored.
 A warning is